ChrstphrHll/npc_gen/students/Iamus Aneirin.md

 ---
 ### Description
 - 1st year Dwarf Paladin in Treskal
-- straight turquoise hair that's parted to the left, Pale Gray eyes, and Light skin
+- short frizzy lighter blonde hair that's plain, Pale Gray eyes, and Light skin
 - Is Dynamic and Obvious, and has Harmony as their ideal

 ### Organizations